Hierarchical Control for Head-to-Head Autonomous Racing: Hierarchical Control Design

 The final quadratic objective aggregates the components \eqref{eq:lqng_obj1}-\eqref{eq:lqng_obj3} using weight multipliers ($\rho_i$) to place varying emphasis on the components as follows:

-Finally, the linear dynamics are time-invariant and apply for all players $k \in N$:
+Finally, the linear dynamics are time-invariant and apply to all players $k \in N$:

 The linear dynamics, in Equation \eqref{eq:lqng_dyn}, are centered around the initial state of the players and are time-invariant.
 This simplification enables us to easily and rapidly apply the coupled Riccati equations \cite{basar} to compute the control inputs given that the controller must run at \SI{50}{\hertz}.
-However, an important shortcoming is that the position state variables, $x^k_t$ and $y^k_t$, are only dependent on the acceleration/braking inputs and the initial linearization and does not have a direct dependence on the steering inputs, i.e. the yaw rate.
+However, an important shortcoming is that the position state variables, $x^k_t$ and $y^k_t$, are only dependent on the acceleration/braking inputs and the initial linearization and do not have a direct dependence on the steering inputs, i.e. the yaw rate.
 The only incentive for the controller to change the steering input is to match the target steering in the first component of the objective in Equation \eqref{eq:lqng_obj1}.
 As a result, the drawback of this simplification is that the linearization is only reliable for a small time horizon, so the control inputs are short-sighted.
-Although we recompute these inputs at \SI{50}{\hertz}, we are still forced to use more conservative and defensive values for the weights for collision avoidance objective, especially because our estimate of the opponent’s state and dynamics are subject to uncertainty in the opponent's behavior.
+Although we reconstruct and solve the LQNG low-level formulation at \SI{50}{\hertz} to stay up to date with the opponent's state, we are still forced to use more conservative and defensive values for the weights in the model for the collision avoidance objective.
+We must do so because our estimates of the opponent’s future states are subject to uncertainty in the opponent's behavior.
+There is no guarantee that the opponent will follow the best response high-level waypoints.